theCreedo/ericjmlee-next/posts/keep-the-end-in-mind.md

 image_alt: 'Race track with runners'
 reading_time: 1
 unpublished: false
-description: 'As someone who personally struggles with leadership, whether it’s leading a bible study or making decisions in a startup, I’ve been inspired to keep the end in mind...'
+description: 'As someone who personally struggles with leadership, whether it’s leading a bible study or making decisions in a startup, I’ve been inspired to keep the end in mind.'
 ---
 I’ve been listening to a [leadership podcast](https://www.youtube.com/c/craiggroeschel/) recently by [Craig Groeschel](https://twitter.com/craiggroeschel), and it’s been a blessing to find this golden nugget in the vast mine of the internet. (shoutout to my pastor in Austin for finding & sharing it 💪)